dax8it/Local-CrewAI/README.md

 Let's create wonders together with the power and simplicity of crewAI.

 ---
-# Actual installation process for this crew.

-# Installing this specific crew.

-Follow These Steps if using Anaconda env:
+# This repo is for local llm usage (plus Gemini)
+## Easy install.

-1. Create Anaconda environment (myenv is the name of your environment)
+1. Create Anaconda environment (replace 'myenv' with name)
     ```bash
     conda create --name myenv python=3.12
     ```